CancerDataAggregator/CDA-HelpDesk/docs/Install/installation.md

 # Installation Guide

-There are two methods for local installation: Docker or Conda + pip:
+There are two methods for local installation in virtual environments: Docker or Conda + pip.

+Installation without a virtual environment may have unexpected/unresolvable conflicts, and is not supported.

-## Docker (Recommended)
+## Docker

 !!! requirements